hot-compute/training/README.md

 # Training
-Here we are training and experimenting in various modern platforms, languates, and tools.
+Here we are training and experimenting in various modern platforms, languages, and tools.